6ix9ine: 2017–2018: Day69, Dummy Boy, Nine Trey Gangsters affiliation

-2019–present: Return to music and TattleTales
+2019–present: Return to music and follow-up projects

 In October 2019, Hernandez signed a two-album contract for over $10 million with his label 10K Projects for one album in English and one album in Spanish.

 In April 2020, Hernandez had to request permission from a judge to film a video in his backyard while in home confinement and was granted permission.
 On May 7, 2020, Hernandez announced he would be releasing a new single on May 8, 2020, marking his return to music and on his 24th birthday.
 The song, titled "Gooba", was released alongside a music video.
 According to Pitchfork's Madison Bloom, the track includes references to COVID-19 ("They sick, been hot, way before coronavirus") and Hernandez's cooperation with federal prosecutors and testimony ("Tell me how I ratted, came home to a big bag").

 Hernandez announced after several delays his next single "Trollz", a collaboration with Nicki Minaj, which was released on June 12, 2020.
 The song debuted at the top of the Hot 100, marking 6ix9ine's first number-one single.
-"Trollz" fell to number 34 in its second week, breaking the record for largest position drop from number one in the chart's history, however the record was broken again later that year by Taylor Swift with "Willow".
+"Trollz" fell to number 34 in its second week, breaking the record for the largest position drop from number one in the chart's history, however, the record was broken again later that year by Taylor Swift with "Willow".
 A third single, "Yaya", was released on July 3, 2020.
 It debuted at number 99 on the Billboard Hot 100 and dropped out of the charts the following week.
 A fourth single, "Punani", was released on August 2.